 ABOUT FACE SUNSCREEN

-Wearing SPF every day, especially on the face, is vital for necessary sun protection.
-It not only helps with short-term issues like sunburn but also works long-term to prevent premature skin ageing (wrinkles and fine lines), hyperpigmentation and skin cancer.
+Using sun protection on a daily basis not only helps to prevent short-term issues like sunburn – but also works long-term to prevent premature skin ageing (wrinkles and fine lines), hyperpigmentation and skin cancer.

-Although a general sunscreen can be used all over the body, it may potentially be thick or oily, making it less suitable for the face’s sensitive skin.
+Although a general sunscreen can be used all over the body, it may potentially be thick or oily, making it less suitable for the face’s delicate skin.
 Over time, this could cause irritation and lead to breakouts if used regularly on the face.
-Always opt for sun protection products especially designed to protect your face for the best results.

 Are there different types of face sunscreen?

 Mineral sunscreens typically contain zinc oxide and titanium dioxide, which form a barrier that deflects harmful UV rays.
-However, it washes away more easily than synthetic sunscreens, and therefore requires topping up more regularly.
+However, they wash away more easily than synthetic sunscreens and therefore require topping up more regularly.

-Synthetic sunscreens, on the other hand, absorb and neutralise UV rays by chemically converting them into heat which is then released by the body.
-Synthetic sunscreen is more like a cream, which doesn't leave behind a white tint after application.
+on the other hand, absorb and neutralise UV rays by chemically converting them into heat, which is then released by the body.
+Synthetic sunscreen is more like a lotion, which doesn't leave behind white residues after application.

-Regardless of skin tone, try to look out for broad-spectrum face sunscreen, as they protect against both UVA and UVB rays.
-Opting for a SPF 50+ sunscreen for the face will help to reduce the risk of premature skin ageing – and sunburn.
+Regardless of skin tone, try to look for broad-spectrum face sunscreen as they protect against both UVA and UVB rays.
+Opting for a SPF 50 or higher sunscreen for the face will help to reduce the risk of premature skin ageing – and sunburn.

 How often should I reapply face sunscreen?

 You should reapply face sunscreen every two hours.
 If you are swimming, sweating, or towel drying, immediately reapply afterwards.
-Water-resistant sunscreens can lose their effectiveness over time, so regular reapplication is needed for keeping protection against UV rays and defending your skin’s health.
+Even water-resistant sunscreens can lose their effectiveness over time, so regular reapplication is needed for reinforcing protection against UV rays and defend your skin’s health.

 When should I apply sunscreen in my skincare routine?